DuffLagerleff/EE-2/README.md

 # *Europe Launcher

-It's not an official announcement but in the nearest future it could be possible to start on development of the special launcher for Europe Expansions with Unique Abilities of civs.
+It's an official announcement by DuffLagerleff which will introduce you to the special launcher for Europe Expansions with Unique Abilities of civs inside it.